arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 Number one question is &mdash; can screen discover culture-specific biology?
 When comparing several cell lines, are gene similarities in optical screen and scRNAseq similar for the same cell line?

 It would be of high interest to highlight which pathways are detectable in scRNAseq but hardly noticeable in optical pooled screening (and vice versa).
-It is of value to know if there are pathways can be seen in optical screen or in scrnaseq &mdash; and can help in choosing the right instrument for problem.
+It is of value to know if there are pathways that can be seen in an optical screen or in scrnaseq — and can help in choosing the right instrument for the problem.

 **Compare screen to screen, not screen to “common knowledge”.**
 Common pathways are a very rough sanity check.